Playful-Interactive-Environments/pie-lab.at/README.md

-# pie.fh-hagenberg.at
+# pie-lab.at

-Website for Playful Interactive Environments at <http://pie.fh-hagenberg.at>
+Website for Playful Interactive Environments at <https://pie-lab.at>

 ## Notes on the Setup